Skip to main content

 Media Contact: Sydney Trainor | Communications and Media Relations Specialist | 405-744-9782 | sydney.trainor@okstate.edu

-At Oklahoma State University, students explore diverse fields from music to accounting and biochemistry to architecture, driving impactful research that begins in the classroom.
+At Oklahoma State University, students explore diverse fields, from music to accounting and biochemistry to architecture, driving impactful research that begins in the classroom.

-“As you can see by the wide variety of disciplines, OSU takes the lead in supporting our big research in all fields of study,” Sewell said.
+“As you can see by the wide variety of disciplines, OSU takes the lead in supporting our undergraduate research in all fields of study,” Sewell said.
 “We know that students who get involved in undergraduate research nearly always find that experience to be critical in choosing a career path and proven success in the workforce.”

 Rachel Miller, a psychology major, is conducting a study on how concussions affect students’ college experiences.